AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Threading/agora_chat_thread_management_web.md

 All chat group members can call `createChatThread` to create a thread from a specific message in a chat group.

-Once a thread is created in a chat group, all chat group members receive the `xxx#onChatThreadChange` callback triggered by the `create` event.
-In a multi-device scenario, all the other devices receive the `xxx#onMultiDeviceEvent` callback triggered by the `xxx` event.
+Once a thread is created in a chat group, all chat group members receive the `onChatThreadChange` callback triggered by the `create` event.
+In a multi-device scenario, all the other devices receive the `onMultiDeviceEvent` callback triggered by the `chatThreadCreate` event.

 The following code sample shows how to create a thread in a chat group: